 - 1. Full or part-time employees of the county. - 2.
 Volunteers who are authorized to use county resources to access the Internet, electronic mail, and online services. - 3.
 County contractors who are authorized to use county equipment and facilities. - D. Department responsibilities: Appointing Authorities or department heads (or designee) will have the final authority in determining whether an employee requires access to the Internet, electronic mail, and online services to accomplish their assigned duties.
 Departments have the responsibility for: - 1.
-Acquiring Internet, electronic mail, and online service accounts for their personnel who need access to conduct the official business of the county. - Ensuring that all personnel who have access to the Internet, electronic mail, and online services are aware of their responsibilities as outlined in the department's "Agreement of Responsibility: Internet, E-mail and Online Service Use", Appendix A and have signed the agreement.

-- 3. Assuming the responsibility for making the final determination as to the appropriateness of their employees' use of the Internet, electronic mail, and online services. - 4.
-Assisting their employees with making the final determination as to the proper electronic records retention period using the definitions under the "Electronic Mail Classification and Retention Schedule" section contained within this policy as a guideline. - 5.
+Acquiring Internet, electronic mail, and online service accounts for their personnel who need access to conduct the official business of the county. - 2.
+Ensuring that all personnel who have access to the Internet, electronic mail, and online services are aware of their responsibilities as outlined in this handbook and have signed the personnel policy agreement. - 3.
+Assuming the responsibility for making the final determination as to the appropriateness of their employees' use of the Internet, electronic mail, and online services. - 4.
+Assisting their employees with making the final determination as to the proper electronic records retention period using the definitions under the "Electronic Mail Classification and Retention Schedule" (page 105) section contained within this policy as a guideline. - 5.
 Contacting the Knox County IT staff to research suspected violations and inappropriate use of Internet, electronic mail, or online service accounts. - E. User responsibilities: Users should be aware that when access to the Internet, electronic mail, and online services are accomplished using Internet addresses and domain names registered to Knox County, they may be perceived by others to represent Knox County.
 Users shall not use the Internet, electronic mail, or online services for any purpose which would reflect negatively on the county or its employees.